-The VFC summarized the responsibilities of the Consultation Group (Annex 9.3).
-The main role of the Consultation Group is to provide comments, make recommendations, and/or express concerns to the Taskforce on behalf of their constituencies, particularly on issues related to stakeholder engagement and safeguards.
-Its members are expected to communicate and coordinate with their respective constituencies by providing information and informing the Taskforce of any developments or concerns relating to REDD+ from the constituencies.
-If any member of the Consultation Group does not fulfill his/her responsibilities as a representative, continued membership in the Consultation Group will be reviewed through a process, which is currently being set up.
+The VFC summarized the responsibilities of the Consultation Group (Annex 9.2).
+The main role of the Consultation Group is to provide comments, make requests, and/or express concerns to the Taskforce on behalf of their constituencies, particularly on issues related to stakeholder engagement and safeguards.
+In order to do so, they are expected communicate and coordinate with their respective constituencies by providing information and informing the Taskforce of any developments relating to REDD+ from the constituencies.
+If any member of the Consultation Group does not fulfill their responsibilities as a representative, their continued membership in the Consultation Group will be reviewed through